EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 Satisfying authorities linked to permissions involves first and foremost the validation/recovery of the public keys that signed the transaction.
 After a signed transaction is received by a node, the set of signatures is extracted from the transaction instance.
 The set of public keys are then recovered from the signatures.
 Then for all actions included in the transaction, the node checks that each `actor:permission` meets or exceeds the minimum permission as defined by the per-account permission links.

 Once validated, the set of recovered keys are provided to the authorization manager instance along with the amount of time "waited".
-The authorization manager then proceeds to check whether the provided "factors" satisfy the authorities, potentially recursing into other linked permission levels/authorities (see [Transactions Protocol: 3.2.
+The authorization manager then proceeds to check whether the provided "factors" satisfy the authorities, potentially recursing into other linked permission levels/authorities (see [3.2.
 Authority Table](#32-authority-table) and [Transactions Protocol: 3.4.
 Verify Transaction](02_transactions_protocol.md#34-verify-transaction) for more information).